-State and local taxes
+"State and local taxes"

-911, LNP, and TRS charges
+"911, LNP, and TRS charges"

 - 911 – To help local governments pay for emergency services such as fire and rescue.

-- Local Number Portability – For retaining your current local telephone numbers when switching from one service provider to another at the same location.
+- Local Number Portability – For keeping your current local telephone numbers when switching from one service provider to another at the same location.
 Fees may vary by company; some may not charge any fees.
 These fees are not taxes.

 - Telecommunications Relay Service – To help pay for relay services that transmit and translate calls for people with hearing or speech disabilities.

-- Directory Assistance – For placing 411 or (area code) 555-1212 directory assistance calls.
+- "Directory Assistance" – For placing 411 or (area code) 555-1212 directory assistance calls.

-- Monthly Calling Plan Charge – Applicable any monthly calling plan, such as unlimited long distance calling on your wireline bill or unlimited minutes on your wireless bill.
+- "Monthly Calling Plan Charge" – For any monthly calling plan, such as unlimited long distance calling on your wireline bill or unlimited minutes on your wireless bill.

-- Operator Assisted Calls – For calls connected by an operator.
+- "Operator Assisted Calls" – For calls connected by an operator.
 Rates for these calls generally are higher than rates for unassisted calls.

-- Features Charges – Services such as call forwarding, three-way calling, call waiting, voice mail and Caller ID.
+- "Features Charges" – For services such as call forwarding, three-way calling, call waiting, voice mail and caller ID.

 These charges would appear only on your wireline telephone bill:

-- Minimum Monthly Charge – Some long distance companies charge a minimum monthly charge even if you don't make long distance calls.
+- "Minimum Monthly Charge" – Some long distance companies charge a minimum monthly fee even if you don't make long distance calls.

-- "Single Bill” Fee – For combining local and long distance charges onto one bill.
+- "Single Bill Fee" – For combining local and long distance charges onto one bill.
 This fee is not mandated by the FCC and is not an FCC charge.
 Some companies waive the fee for customers who pay bills online or by credit card.
-Youcan avoid the charge by arranging for separate billing from your long distance telephone company.
+You can avoid the charge by arranging for separate billing from your long distance telephone company.

 Finally, these charges would appear only on your wireless telephone bill: